 At the Dispatching Desk of Fedasil, the specific situation of the asylum seeker (family situation, age, health condition) should be taken into consideration before assigning him or her to a reception centre, since some are more adapted to specific needs than others.
 The Dispatching has access to the "Evibel" database in which the Aliens Office can register the elements that indicate a specific vulnerability that has become apparent at the moment of the registration of the asylum application.
-Since August 2016 the Aliens Office uses a new registration form in which they should indicate if a person is a (non-accompanied) minor, +65 years old, pregnant, a single woman, LGBTI, a victim of trafficking, victim of violence (physical, sexual, psychological), has children, or has medical or psychological problems.324 In addition to this, the Dispatching does its own evaluation, but this is mostly on medical grounds.
-A medical worker of Dispatching meets personally with the asylum seeker in case the Aliens Office has mentioned a medical problem during the registration, in case the workers of dispatching notice a medical problem themselves, or in case an external organisation draws attention to the specific reception needs of an asylum seeker.
+Since August 2016 the Aliens Office uses a new registration form in which they should indicate if a person is a (non-accompanied) minor, + 65 years old, pregnant, a single woman, LGBTI, a victim of trafficking, victim of violence (physical, sexual, psychological), has children, or has medical or psychological problems.
+In addition to this, the Dispatching meets personally with the asylum seeker in case the Aliens Office has mentioned a medical problem during the registration, in case the workers of dispatching notice a medical problem themselves, or in case an external organisation draws attention to the specific reception needs of an asylum seeker.

 Additional to this, Fedasil medical staff conduct a medical screening of newly arrived asylum seekers.
-325 In case there is a need for a specifically adapted place due to medical reasons the medical worker of dispatching will fill in a "medical checklist" and Fedasil will look for the most adapted place possible.
+In case there is a need for a specifically adapted place due to medical reasons the medical worker of dispatching will fill in a "medical checklist" and Fedasil will look for the most adapted place possible.
 In practice most asylum seekers are assigned to a collective centre, only exceptionally, mostly in case of serious health problems, they will be directly assigned to individual housing of NGOs or LRI (see Forms and Levels of Material Reception Conditions).
 It is mostly only in the reception centres that other vulnerabilities than medical ones are identified by the social workers.